Radiofrequency ablation: Renal sympathetic denervation

 A new indication for the use of radiofrequency technology has made news in the last few years.
 Hypertension is a very common condition, with about 1 billion people over the world, nearly 75 million in the US alone.
 Complications of inadequately controlled hypertension are many and have both individual and global impact.
 Treatment options include medications, diet, exercise, weight reduction and meditation.
 Inhibition of the neural impulses that are believed to cause or worsen hypertension has been tried for a few decades.
 Surgical sympathectomy has helped but not without significant side effects.
 Therefore, the introduction of non-surgical means of renal denervation using a radiofrequency ablation catheter was enthusiastically welcomed.
 Although the initial use of radiofrequency-generated heat to ablate nerve endings in the renal arteries to aid in management of 'resistant hypertension' were encouraging, the most recent phase 3 studying looking at catheter-based renal denervation for the treatment of resistant hypertension failed to show any significant reduction in systolic blood pressure.

 Aesthetics dermatology

-Radiofrequency ablation is a dermatosurgical procedure by using various forms of alternating current.
-Types of radiofrequency are electrosection, electrocoagulation, electrodessication and fulguration.
+Radiofrequency ablation is also used in dermatosurgical applications in the form of electrosurgery.
+Depending on the output waveform used, different modes of ablation can be achieved, including are electrosection (cutting), electrocoagulation, electrodessication and fulguration.
 The use of radiofrequency ablation has obtained importance as it can be used to treat most of the skin lesions with minimal side effects and complications.